The Man With The Golden Gun (1974) Director: Guy Hamilton

 At any rate, Bond tracks Scaramanga to a remote island where Scaramanga demonstrates the power of his energy beam to destroy Bond’s getaway plane.
-Scaramanga then proposes a duel with Bond that leads into Scaramanga’s funhouse lair.
-Bond outwits and kills him, escaping from the island, and then killing Nick Nack in a surprise attack at the end.
+Scaramanga then proposes a duel with Bond and the fight leads into Scaramanga’s funhouse lair.
+Bond outwits and kills Scaramanga, escaping from the island, and then killing Nick Nack in a surprise attack at the end.

-The Man With The Golden was not a particularly profitable film at the time of its release, and the plot and goofy acting placed the future of the Bond saga in jeopardy.
-This little project to watch all the Bond films has turned out to be a disappointing idea.
+The Man With The Golden was not a particularly profitable film at the time of its release.
+The plot and goofy acting placed the future of the Bond saga in jeopardy as did the deteriorating relationship between the producers.
+This little project of mine to watch all the James Bond films has turned out to be a mostly disappointing idea.
 For example, while watching The Man With The Golden Gun I kept asking myself, what is going on?
-Bond is suddenly in Macau, and then Thailand -why?
+Bond is suddenly in Macau, and then he is in Thailand -why?
 What exactly is Scaramanga trying to accomplish?
 Why does he reveal his weapon to Bond and then propose a duel which turns into a shootout?
 Why not just kill Bond like so many other enemies?
-So many questions, so few answers in the James Bond world.
-I suppose the movies were never really meant to be rationally analyzed.
+So many questions, and so few answers in the James Bond world.
+I suppose these movies were never really meant to be rationally analyzed.
+United Artists rushed Eon to production with this film and it shows.